-Why a Swimming Pool Turns Green After Adding Chlorine
+Why Swimming Pool Turns Green Brown Black After Adding Chlorine Shock

-Causes of Copper Solution in a Swimming Pool
+Causes of Heavy Metals in a Swimming Pool

-Using pool products with copper as a component (such as an algaecide) is a common way.
-Constant use of some algaecides will accumulate a significant amount of copper solution in a swimming pool.
-This may lead to pool water turning green when copper solution reacts with chlorine shock.
+Using pool products with heavy metal as one of the major components is one of the ways you can get metals into your pool.
+For example, constant use of some algaecides with excess copper will accumulate a significant amount of copper solution in a swimming pool over time; and this may lead to pool water turning green when copper solution reacts with chlorine shock.

 2. Using Fill Water From a Well

-Wells are commonly known to be one of the greatest sources of metals in the pool, especially copper and iron.
-Iron reacts with chlorine to form iron III chloride, which is reddish in colour.
+Wells are commonly known to be one of the greatest sources of metals in a swimming pool, especially copper and iron.
+Iron reacts with chlorine to form iron III chloride, which is reddish in color and this is why your pool may turn to brown or rusty color when chlorine is added.

-During construction of a swimming pool, copper metal is frequently used in pipes and heaters.
-The use of copper parts requires a lot of pool care.
-When the pH gets too low, metals will corrode into the water, forming copper solution.
-That copper then comes out of the solution when chlorine is added, causing a green colour.
+During construction of a swimming pool, copper, iron, silver or any metal may be used in pipes and heaters.
+For instance, use of copper parts requires a lot of pool care because when the pH gets too low, metals parts especially copper will corrode into the water, forming a copper solution and copper then comes out of the solution when oxidized by chlorine, causing a green color in your pool water and parts.

 What Can You Do About It?

-How to Treat Heavy Metals in Your Pool
+How to Remove Heavy Metals and Control Metal Staining in Your Pool

 1. Filter Well Water Before Entering the Pool